A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Discussion

 \citet{Akras2019} used machine learning to reliably distinguish between symbiotic stars and other objects (including isolated M giants) based solely on IR colours.
 The physical mechanism determining why known symbiotics have different IR colours than isolated giants is unclear, given that the giant dominates in the IR.
 Possible explanations include dust heated by the light of the symbiotic accretor, heating of the giant by the light of the accretor, IR emission from the cool edges of the accretion disc, or some property of symbiotic giants that correlates with higher mass transfer rates.
 In \autoref{tableskysyakras}, we run the 2MASS and ALLWISE colours of our SkySy/SkySyC through the decision trees illustrated by \citet{Akras2019} in their Figure 7 (a general tree disambiguating between symbiotics and mimics, landing in either a bin dominated by symbiotics or a bin in which symbiotics are rare), their Figure 9 (disambiguating between different IR subtypes of symbiotics, including S, S+IR, D, and D'), and their Figures A1 through A7 (disambiguating between symbiotics and specific types of mimics, assuming that the object is either a symbiotic or the types of mimics addressed by the particular decision tree).

 Interestingly, 10 out of our 12 SkySy (including all 4 flickering SkySy), and 4 out of our 10 SkySyC, meet the criteria of the general decision tree (their Figure 7) to count as a strong symbiotic star candidate, suggesting that there is substantial overlap in the effects of our selection methods despite operating at such disparate wavelengths.
 Four of our SkySy and SkySyC, however, get classified as M giants instead of symbiotics in their Figure A5---including the flickering SkySy 1-2 and 1-6, by extremely thin margins.
-This suggests that our flickering, accreting-only symbiotics may be on the boundary of the \citet{Akras2019} selection criteria, and that whatever physical mechanism changes the IR colours of symbiotic stars is operating to a lesser degree in accreting-only symbiotics than in burning symbiotics.
+This suggests that our flickering, accreting-only symbiotics may be on the boundary of the \citet{Akras2019} selection criteria, presumably because the available training set of known symbiotic stars is dominated by burning symbiotics, and that whatever physical mechanism changes the IR colours of symbiotic stars is operating to a lesser degree in accreting-only symbiotics than in burning symbiotics.
 Similarly, several other SkySy and SkySyC get classified as Miras in their Figure A2 or K giants in their Figure A5---probably accurately with respect to the nature of the donor, but inaccurately with respect to the presence of binary interaction.
 And two SkySy, along with six SkySyC, do not meet the criteria of the \citet{Akras2019} Figure 7 general decision tree to count as symbiotic candidates.
 These are often Miras in Akras Figure A2 and in SIMBAD, reinforcing what \citet{Akras2019} have themselves noted: that IR criteria have difficulty distinguishing symbiotics from Mira variables.